JumpGateio/JumpGate/resources/docs/dev/basics/helper-methods.md

 <a name="api"></a>
 ## API

-These helper methods are aimed at making guzzle calls easier to perform by handling the basic things for you.
+> {info} These helper methods are aimed at making guzzle calls easier to perform by handling the basic things for you.
+They are found in `helpers/api.php`.

 ### apiCall($call, $tap = null)